ziggy fmt

 Similar behavior also applies to Ziggy Schemas.

-Upgrading Maps
+Upgrading Dictionaries

 Given this Ziggy document: